Business activity models (BAMs) are conceptual models that depict a stakeholder’s perspective on what the organisation does.

-Business Activity Models requires the analyst to think about the activities that each stakeholder’s perspective implies.
-Initially, there will be one BAM for each distinct perspective, but ultimately in the end the analyst will look to combine these models, and achieve a consensus BAM (agreed view).
+BAMs require you to think about the activities that each stakeholder considers the business carries out.
+Initially, there will be one BAM for each distinct perspective, but ultimately you should look to combine these models, and achieve a consensus BAM (agreed view).

-When creating a BAM, there are five main steps or activates that the analysts need to consider and map out:
+When creating a BAM, there are five main categories of activates that the user needs to consider and map out:

 Doing: These activities are at the heart of the model, and are derived straight from the CATWOE transformation aspect, which reflects the organisation's principal business activities.
-There should only ever be one doing activity in each BAM, for example, sell product or provide service.
+There should only ever be one or two doing activities in each BAM, for example, ‘sell product’ or ‘provide service’.

 Enabling: These activities ensure that the resources and facilities needed for the 'doing' activities are available, for example, recruiting staff, ordering training materials, developing training courses or ordering products.

-Planning: In order to complete the 'doing' and 'enabling' activities, planning activities must be considered beforehand.
-These types of activities include 'define number of staff' or 'define product range'.
+Planning: In order to complete the doing and enabling activities, planning activities must be considered beforehand.
+These types of activities can include 'define number of staff' or 'define product range' for example.

 Monitoring: These are the activities that will be setting performance expectations, for example, 'monitor data analytics', 'monitor employee performance' or 'monitor customer service feedback'.